Why Is Car Insurance So Expensive in California?

 How to Save on Car Insurance in California

-Despite car insurance averages in California being higher than in many other parts of the country, there are ways to reduce your costs.
+Despite it being more difficult to find cheap car insurance in California than in many other parts of the country, there are ways to reduce your costs.
 Whether that means taking advantage of all discounts or regularly getting quotes from different insurers, these steps can help you save on your policy.

 Shop around for the best rates.